UCLALibrary/feed_ursus/README.md

 # feed_ursus

-Command line tool to load CSV content into a Solr index for the UCLA Digital Library's frontend, Ursus (https://digital.library.ucla.edu/)
+Command line tools to load CSV content into a Solr index for the UCLA Digital Library's frontend, Ursus (https://digital.library.ucla.edu/) and the [Sinai Manuscripts Digital Library](https://sinaimanuscripts.library.ucla.edu)

 ## Using feed_ursus